chadtopaz/computational-linear-algebra/activities/Activity-R-Bootcamp.md

 # Problem 1 Solution

-1. Your solution goes here.
+a\.
+Your solution goes here.

-2. Your solution goes here.
+b\.
+Your solution goes here.

-3. Your solution goes here.
+c\.
+Your solution goes here.

 # Problem 2